rccyx/vault-mcp/README.md

 docker build -t vault-mcp:local .

 # Run using your local image
-docker run \
+docker run -i --rm \
-  --rm \
   -e VAULT_ADDR=https://your-vault-server:8200 \
   -e VAULT_TOKEN=hvs.your-vault-token \
   vault-mcp:local
 ```

-To expose an HTTP port (if you purposefully run in HTTP mode), add `-p 3000:3000`.
+If you see "Unable to find image 'vault-mcp:local'", you skipped the build step above.

+To use your local image in Cursor, change the last arg from `ashgw/vault-mcp:latest` to `vault-mcp:local` in your `~/.cursor/mcp.json` and keep the same env vars.

 ## Configuration

 - `VAULT_ADDR` (required): URL of the Vault cluster, for example `https://vault.internal:8200` or `http://127.0.0.1:8200`.
 - `VAULT_TOKEN` (required): Short-lived or renewable Vault token starting with `hvs.`.
 Scope it tightly using Vault policies.
-- `MCP_PORT` (optional): Overrides the HTTP listener port when serving over TCP.
-Defaults to `3000` when not running in stdio mode.
 - `NODE_TLS_REJECT_UNAUTHORIZED` (optional): Set to `0` only for testing with self-signed certificates.
 Prefer adding proper CA bundles instead.

 Provide any additional Vault environment variables (such as `VAULT_NAMESPACE`) if your deployment requires them; the server forwards the process environment to the Vault client library.